-Sitting mere feet from the shores of Lake Superior, Fitzgerald's Restaurant—The Fitz—is an award-winning destination in the Keweenaw town of Eagle Harbor.
+Sitting mere feet from the shores of Lake Superior, Fitzgerald's Restaurant—The Fitz—is an award-winning destination in the Keweenaw town of Eagle River.
 The Fitz's southern style barbecue is among the best and most authentic in Michigan, and its drink menu offers a wide-ranging selection of fine whiskey and craft beer.
 The Fitz prides itself on being a family establishment—it's a rare night when you won't see children playing on the beach.

 Thirty miles north of campus, Byzantine monks devote themselves to a common life of prayer, service … and jam.
 The Jampot, their bakery and jam shop, is at the top of every "Best of the UP" list and consistently labeled a "slice of heaven."
 Thousands of tourists travel to the Copper Country from May to mid-October for divine treats in a breathtaking location.

 From a tap bar to a speakeasy (shuttered during Prohibition) to the best pizza in the state.
 Ranked in the top 10 for Michigan's Best Pizza, the Ambassador Restaurant on Shelden Avenue is a must for every resident and tourist.
 The restaurant walls feature murals originally painted for the Bosch Brewery in Germany at the turn of the 20th century.
 Purchased by the Ambassador's owners in the late 1940s or early 50s, the oil-on-canvas murals feature gnomes in various states of celebration.